jqassistant-plugin/jqassistant-dart-plugin/README.md

 # jQAssistant Dart Plugin

 > NOTE: This plugin is in active development.
-Expect limited feature sets and (partially) incorrect behaviors.
+Expect limited feature sets and unexpected behaviors

 This is the [Dart](https://dart.dev) Plugin of [jQAssistant](https://jqassistant.org).
 It provides a tool to extract language concepts from Dart code and a scanner for the resulting JSON files.

-> For more info, refer to the **[Documentation](https://jqassistant-plugin.github.io/jqassistant-dart-plugin)**
+**For more information, refer to the [Documentation](https://jqassistant-plugin.github.io/jqassistant-dart-plugin)**

 ## Installation & Basic Usage (WIP)